 The Cluster Manager uses a database to store the data associated with several important features: user profiles, API keys, job history, batch definitions, and batch data.

-The Cluster Manager can be connected to two types of database servers:
+The Cluster Manager can be connected to three types of database servers:

 - MongoDB version 4.0 or later, deployed on-premise, on the Cloud, or hosted by a SaaS provider.

 - Amazon Web Services (AWS) DocumentDB 4.0 or later, when deployed to AWS.

 - Azure CosmosDB 4.2, when deployed to Microsoft Azure.

 MongoDB offers various configuration options, including clustering and encryption over the wire and at rest.
 Please follow the steps as explained in the official MongoDB documentation.
 The installation steps are well explained for each platform.
 When the installation is complete, the MongoDB daemon mongod should be running and ready for connections on port 27017 (the default).
 One other option, if you want to avoid installing the database yourself, would be to sign up for a hosted solution in the Cloud.

 You can also set up an AWS DocumentDB 4.0 database if you are deploying the Cluster Manager on the AWS platform (please, refer to their developer guide).
 DocumentDB offers various configuration options, including clustering and encryption over the wire and at rest.
 Note that AWS DocumentDB cannot be installed on-premises.

 If you are deploying the Cluster Manager on the Microsoft Azure platform, you can also use an Azure CosmosDB 4.2 or later database (as explained in their documentation).

 Once the database is installed or provisioned in the Cloud, please make a note of the connection string (which is a URL that will be provided to you during installation).
 We will need this URL to connect the Cluster Manager to the database.
 The URL has the following form.
 You should of course substitute the MongoDB username and password that you chose when installing the database: